vmalnathnambiar/exfilms/doc/how-to-exfilms-the-complete-guide.md

 _Input type: String_

 This method works with the assumption that the m/z values of investigated analytes of interest within a spectra are known to you.
-To use this method for filtering targeted m/z values within the spectra, you are **REQUIRED** to include the above two flags in the command to be executed.
 The `-t`, `--targeted` flag indicates to ExfilMS that you would like to perform this method of spectra filtering, whereas the `--targetFile` flag specifies a target file that is locally stored on your device or published to web URL (Should be available in TSV format).

+> [!NOTE]\
-For more info on how to create a target file, please refer [here](./how-to-create-a-target-file.md).
+> For more info on how to create a target file, please refer [here](./how-to-create-a-target-file.md).

 ```md
 # Targeted m/z filtering